 Crafting is one of the most enjoyable and educational activities for kids to do at home.
 It stimulates creativity, enhances motor skills, and encourages problem-solving.
 Simple craft projects like making paper animals, painting rocks, or creating homemade greeting cards are fun ways for children to explore their imagination.

-• Skills Developed: Fine motor skills, creativity, patience, hand-eye coordination.
+- Skills Developed: Fine motor skills, creativity, patience, and hand-eye coordination.

 2. Science Experiments at Home